New Policy Toolkit Aims to End Precarious Working Conditions for Artists in Ireland

 Furthermore, the Arts Council emphasises the importance of organisations striving for best practices rather than minimum standards and maintaining high levels of transparency and openness in all contractual transactions.

-The development of the tool involved an extensive consultation process to ensure its accuracy and relevance to the sector.
+The development of the toolkit involved an extensive consultation process to ensure its accuracy and relevance to the sector.
 This involved close collaboration with 81 arts organisations, as well as a special survey of artists, which received over 480 responses, capturing the direct experiences and opinions of freelancers in the arts.

 The research phase included a thorough review of national and international studies confirmed the prevalence of structural problems, such as financial instability and a lack of access to standard benefits, including sick and parental leave.
 It also highlighted excessive expectations of unpaid work, including time spent on meetings, planning and networking.